Twitter 101 – A Cheat Sheet for Terminology, Hashtags, Lists and More

 But to get to that stage, you first need to come to grips with Twitter 101, which is why we created the Twitter Cheat Sheet.
-The cheat sheet will help you [email protected], #hashtags, RTs, DMs and Twitter Advanced Search are all about.
+The cheat sheet will help you better understand what @mentions, #hashtags, RTs, DMs and Twitter Advanced Search are all about.

 It’s the starting point for what could be a fruitful relationship between your business and the little blue bird.

 The Twitter Cheat Sheet

 Our Twitter cheat sheet is ideal for beginners setting up their Twitter account, and for anyone who needs a refresher on the platform and the best ways to use it.
 Feel free to download and print off, so that you can use it as a guide on your Twitter journey.

 Let’s take a look at the basics and get to know some of the terminology around Twitter.

 When you set up your account, you’ll need a username or Twitter handle, which is usually your name or company name.